jkozik/signalwireagendsdk/README.md

 # Using SignalWire AI Agent, build IVR that uses Google Web Search
-At [Cluecon 2025 conference](https://www.cluecon.com/schedule-2025), the SignalWire team was introducing their new [Agents SDK](https://developer.signalwire.com/sdks/agents-sdk/).
+At [Cluecon 2025 conference](https://www.cluecon.com/schedule-2025), the SignalWire team was introducing their new [AI Agents SDK](https://developer.signalwire.com/sdks/agents-sdk/).
 This is a Python environment for an AI-based IVR.
 On a poster at the conference was an example use case of a web search bot.
 I implemented it, and saved the code in this repository.

 ![IMG_8117](https://github.com/user-attachments/assets/c57bf083-bba7-4c9c-be1e-b7d90e3bfbbb)